 So should you invest via robo advisors in today’s COVID-19 world?

-But, of course, like any other investments or platforms, robo-advisors don’t come without its limitations.
+Traditional investments can require a lot of money up-front, but you could start investing via robo-advisors with just RM100.
+However, like any other investments or platforms, robo-advisors don’t come without its limitations.
 The key is to really weigh the pros and cons and figure out if it works for your own circumstances.

 So if you do decide to give it a try, we advise you to go with a robo-advisor that provides the best transparency – meaning the app clearly lists all features, capabilities, and strategies.